adriansev/jalien_py/README.md

 It can show date and/or local directory:
 * `prompt date` will toggle on/off the date
 * `prompt pwd` will toggle on/off the local current directory
+For permanent setting the following are env variables are available : ALIENPY_PROMPT_DATE, ALIENPY_PROMPT_CWD
 ```
 AliEn[asevcenc]:/alice/cern.ch/user/a/asevcenc/ >prompt date
 2020-02-07T16:49:05 AliEn[asevcenc]:/alice/cern.ch/user/a/asevcenc/ >